Creating a Road Map for Ediscovery: 7 Key Issues and How to Avoid Them

 Each ESI platform has its language and key terms.
 Parties should research each platform and determine what is best for the case.
 It is essential to understand these nuances when building out your ESI protocol.
 During this process, it is also crucial for both sides to speak with the platform provider, obtain a hit report for your proposed vital terms, and speak with the vendor about the number of hits.
 Open discussions will help you better plan the ESI protocol and prevent pitfalls with crucial search terms during the process, which could lead to costly and time-consuming disputes.

 Issue: Opposing counsel produces documents without dates in the file, so you can’t cull and organize by date range.

 Developing specific requirements for productions is essential to avoiding ediscovery challenges down the road.
-It allows parties to point to particular requests if data is not delivered appropriately or is missing information such as dates and authors.
+If data is not delivered appropriately or is missing information such as dates and authors, developing requirements for productions allows parties to point to specific requests.
 It also preserves challenges should a party refuse to produce requested data.
 In addition to dates, you may want to ask for other types of metadata, like author, date created and last modified, edit history, native application, and more.

 One way to prevent potential issues is to be specific in your protocol.
 In other words, don’t generalize.
 If you need produced data to include the author, date, platform, notes, edits, etc., make sure that information is in the discussed protocol.
 If the opposing party does not produce, do not gloss over it.
 Hold them to it, and if they resist and the information is critical to the story of the case, try to compel.